🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 Or are there enough radical leftists to keep them on life support?

-No, it's gonna follow a cycle of whitewashing, and that's what I think you're starting to see with like I said, some of these Johnny come lately is they're gonna go back to oh actually, yeah, but I don't really like Donald Trump and conservatives are dumb and redneck.
+They're going to go back to, oh, actually, yeah, but I don't really like Donald Trump and conservatives are dumb and redneck.

-So um it oscillates back and forth.
+So it oscillates back and forth.

 I do think that the left has a problem, a demographic problem, which is good.

-She's on the other foot for the first time with Gen Z men, and and that swung really hard and really fast.
+She's on the other foot for the first time with Gen Z men.

 I don't know how principled it is, so it remains to be seen.

-I think the the left will kind of course correct and they'll present themselves as more moderate, which is what they've done in the past, too.
+I think the left will kind of course correct and they'll present themselves as more moderate, which is what they've done in the past, too.

 That's my opinion.

-Next chat from Remuglican Jake.
+Next chat from Remublican Jake.

 Oh, nice.